NicBritz/Starcraft-Creations/README.md

 ## Features

 <!-- Top -->
+**General**

+I used a color pallet generated form the large image on the landing page using https://color.adobe.com/create and this font https://fonts.google.com/specimen/Source+Sans+Pro from google fonts.
+This gave my website a clear text and a color scheme that looked good with the content.

 **Logo**

 I have taken care to ensure that the logo is as responsive as possible, keeping the spacing and size looking neat in as many screen sizes as possible.